AlainSchneble/nnews/README.md

 # nnews
 A Gnus Back End for Microsoft Exchange / Exchange Web Services (EWS)

-Ever dreamt of being able to read your emails stored on Microsoft Exchange Server in EMACS unsing Gnus Newsreader? nnews makes it possible!
+Ever dreamt of being able to read your emails stored on Microsoft Exchange Server in EMACS using Gnus Newsreader? nnews makes it possible!

 ## Features